 - 1 pint pico de gallo or use the recipe in blog post for homemade

-- 8 tsp hot sauce I use Valentina and truly believe it is the best
+- 8 teaspoon hot sauce I use Valentina and truly believe it is the best

-- 8 tsp ranch I know this sounds weird, but trust me
+- 8 teaspoon ranch I know this sounds weird, but trust me

 - 2 limes cut into 8 wedges total